All applications must be submitted by 11.59pm on Sunday 23 June 2019.

 After submitting your online application form you will be re-directed to a message confirming that we have received your application.Receiving this message does not mean you have successfully been chosen as a MIFF volunteer; it simply confirms that your application has been received.
 If you have further enquiries about your application or wish to change any details in your application, please email volunteers(at)miff.com.au.

-Applicants may be asked to attend a group interview with other prospective volunteers and the Volunteers Manager.
+Applicants may be asked to attend a group interview in mid to late June with other prospective volunteers and the Volunteers Manager.
 Please make sure you have a valid email address and that you save @miff.com.au as a safe email address so our correspondence does not go into your junk folder.
 If you have not volunteered at MIFF before, you must be available to attend both a group interview AND the compulsory volunteer briefing to be accepted into the program.

 Following these interviews, MIFF will be in contact to inform you if you have been successful with your application.

 Please be aware that we receive a very large volume of applications each year – more than the positions we have to fill.
-If you are unsuccessful, please do not be discouraged from applying again in 2019.
+If you are unsuccessful we encourage you to apply again in the future and thank you for your interest!

 You must be available for a minimum of 14 shifts across the festival period to be eligible to volunteer with MIFF.
 In most cases, you will only be rostered for seven of these across the festival.